dracoken/GraphicsFinal/README.txt

 This is was a School group project made by Jacob Shepard and Dyllin Wood, it ultilizes some portions of code from a previous lab in the class.
-However, what we did program/do was rendering the 3d objects that we created in blender, and lastly animation for those rendered objects
+However, what we did program was rendering the 3d objects that we created in blender, and lastly animation for those rendered objects.